-In a manifestation of Finance Minister Nirmala Sitharaman's proposal to build a bad bank to usher a new lease of life into the bad debt-laden public sector banks (PSBs), nine banks and two non-bank entities are coming together to jointly invest Rs 7,000 crore of initial capital in the proposed entity, Economic Times.
+In a manifestation of Finance Minister Nirmala Sitharaman's proposal to build a bad bank to usher a new lease of life into the bad debt-laden public sector banks (PSBs), nine banks and two non-bank entities are coming together to jointly invest Rs 7,000 crore of initial capital in the proposed entity, reports Economic Times.

 The entities include PSBs like State Bank of India, Punjab National Bank, Bank of Baroda, Canara Bank, Union Bank of India, Bank of India.
 Other than these, private sector lenders ICICI Bank, Axis Bank, IDBI bank are also a part of the combine.